dbchamorro/E02a-Control-Structures/README.md

    - Run the program.
  - *Extra credit:* open main10.py.
 Add a comment to each line describing what it is doing (a comment follows a pound sign [#]).
  - *Extra credit:* open main11.py.
 What is happening on lines 6-11?
+ ## I think it is defining a function that cant be changed but can be called in other functions simplifying the code

 Commit your changes and push them back to the repository.